Five parameters are all you need (in $\Lambda$CDM): MCMC inference

-\paragraph{ Acknowledgements} This work is supported by The Major Key project of PCL.
+We thank David Spergel and Francisco Villaescusa-Navarro for comments that helped improve the manuscript.
+This work is supported by the Basic and Frontier Research Project of PCL (grant No.~2025QYB012) and the Major Key project of Peng Cheng Laboratory.
 The authors acknowledge PCL's Cloud Brain for providing computational and data storage resources that have contributed to the results reported within this paper.